blueteam2020/BlueTeam-RespondersUnite_SCDFXIBM/README.md

 To make the above a reality, we propose to
 * create a forum for individuals living in the same region to share their ideas, thoughts and tips
+* disseminate relevant information to CFRs (e.g. tips that will benefit CFRs, stories of other CFRs, etc. ) via e-newsletters
 * utilise data analytics for the detection of vulnerable groups of individuals, which can, in turn, heighten the alertness of CFRs, enabling them to respond more quickly when an accident occurs
 * harness the power of machine intelligence (specifically, the artificial recurrent neural network architecture *Long short-term memory*) and internet of things for the prediction of possible accidents that might otherwise go unnoticed
 * implement a chatbot that helps SCDF to gather more relevant information from CFRs in times of emergency